Kiffhost/exalted-scripture-understanding/Charms/Sidereals/House of Journeys/Resistance/Invisible at the Center.md

 -  Once per day, she may waive an Excellency’s cost to reduce the target number of an Athletics or Resistance roll related to her job.
 -  She gains +2 Guile against any rolls that would reveal she’s anything more than an impoverished laborer.
 -  Investigation rolls and tracking rolls against her suffer +1 target number.
 -  Bureaucratic processes involving her falter, taking twice as long as usual to complete.
+## Reset
-Reset: Once per story unless reset by accomplishing a major character or story goal through physical exertion.
+Once per story unless reset by accomplishing a major character or story goal through physical exertion.
 Harbingers can reset it by fulfilling an auspicious prospect.